zk4/iproxy/README.md

 ## intro
 Since a lot of proxy tools needs a VPS to work.
 If your computer connecting VPS is slow, then you are doomed..
-This project works in a trandtional way.
-Find enough addreees, choose the best one for proxy. and auto reload it by haproxy.
+This project works in a trandtional way and VPS way.
+Find enough addreees includeing your VPS address, choose the best one for proxy. and auto reload it by haproxy.
+VPS ensure that you can connect the outer world.

 There are lot of prons by trandtional way:
-- You are always swithing proxy address(default every 1 hour), make you being tracked harder.
+- You are always swithing proxy address, make you being tracked harder.
 - You are always using the fatest proxy this tool can ever find.
 - It does not matter even using VPS for proxing, only if VPS is the fatest.
 - Reload haproxy is seamless enough.
 You won't even notice it reloaded.
+- Health check is quick for recovery.

 ## config files
 `always_test_urls.txt`